 I hope that these little nuggets of wisdom help you through the process of submitting your work to a publisher, be it Kyanite Publishing or another company.
 The big things to remember are that the process takes time, it’s a business so don’t take it personal, ask for feedback and try to improve your work, and never stop writing.
 Even if you face the day where the cold, hard truth hits you that a piece you wrote just isn’t good (I’ve written a lot of these myself), don’t give up.
 If it needs work, work on it.
 If it’s beyond fixing, chalk it up to ‘practice’ and move on to the next project.
 We are all constantly learning and working to be better, and the only way to do that is to keep working.
 Never, ever give up.

 B.K.
 Bass is the Production Director and Editorial Manager for Kyanite Publishing.
 In addition, he is also the Managing Editor of Kyanite Crypt and the Editor-in-Chief of the Kyanite Press journal of speculative fiction.

 B.K. is also an author of science fiction, fantasy, and horror inspired by the pulp fiction magazines of the early 20th century and classic speculative fiction.
 He is a student of history with a particular focus on the ancient, classical, and medieval eras.
 He has a lifetime of experience with a specialization in business management and human relations and also served in the U.S. Army.
-When not writing or helping authors with their work, he is an avid table-top gaming geek.
-B.K. is owned by three cats and a Paperanian named Sassy.

 Learn more about B.K. at bkbass.com